 - Orientation Satisfaction Assessment tool - Completed during the first semester of enrollment.
 Students access the assessment via an invitation sent to the TTUHSC email address. - Course Satisfaction Assessment tool - Completed for each course enrolled every semester.
 Students access the assessment via the Learning Management System.
-A reminder is sent to the TTUHSC email address. - Combest Center Satisfaction Assessment tool - Completed every semester of enrollment with clinicals at the Combest Center.
-Students access the assessment via an invitation sent to the TTUHSC e-mail address. - Satisfaction at Graduation Assessment tool - Completed during the last semester of enrollment.
+A reminder is sent to the TTUHSC email address. - Satisfaction at Graduation Assessment tool - Completed during the last semester of enrollment.
 Students access the assessment via an invitation sent to the TTUHSC email address.